andrew/ultimate-awesome/README.md

 - [Cyber-Christmas](https://github.com/kaiiyer/Cyber-Christmas) - A curated list of resources for Cyber Professionals.
 - [awesome-django](https://github.com/kupleron/awesome-django) - Repository mirror of GitLab:
 - [awesome-geo-cn](https://github.com/llm-x-factorer/awesome-geo-cn) - 中文 GEO（生成式引擎优化）资源列表 — 覆盖 Kimi、DeepSeek、文心一言、知乎、小红书等中文 AI 搜索生态.
-- [awesome-maestro](https://github.com/ludovicobesana/awesome-maestro) - A curated list of awesome tools, utils and projects using Maestro.
 - [awesome-tk](https://github.com/mardukbp/awesome-tk) - A curated list of awesome Tk apps and resources for developers.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
 - [awesome-cnab](https://github.com/MChorfa/awesome-cnab) - A curated list of awesome CNAB (Cloud Native Applications Bundles) |